Pretty Baby (1978 film): Critical response

 Pretty Baby divided critics at the time of its release.
 In his review for The New York Times, Vincent Canby wrote: "Mr. Malle, the French director ... has made some controversial films in his time but none, I suspect, that is likely to upset convention quite as much as this one – and mostly for the wrong reasons.
 Though the setting is a whorehouse, and the lens through which we see everything is Violet, who ... herself becomes one of Nell's chief attractions, Pretty Baby is neither about child prostitution nor is it pornographic."
 Canby ended his review with the claim that Pretty Baby is "... the most imaginative, most intelligent, and most original film of the year to date."
 Film critic Kenneth Turan praised Shields's performance as "chilling," but felt the film largely boasts a "flat, uninvolving directorial style ...
 Like its protagonist, Pretty Baby is something of a carnival attraction, nothing more."

 Chicago Sun-Times critic Roger Ebert, who gave the film three stars out of four, discussed how "...
 Pretty Baby has been attacked in some quarters as child porn.
 It's not.
 It's an evocation of a time and a place and a sad chapter of Americana."
-He also praised Shields's performance, writing that she "... really creates a character here; her subtlety and depth are astonishing."
+He also praised Shields' performance, writing that she "... really creates a character here; her subtlety and depth are astonishing."

 On the other hand, Variety wrote that "the film is handsome, the players nearly all effective, but the story highlights are confined within a narrow range of ho-hum dramatization."
 Mountain Xpress critic Ken Hanke, looking at the film from the perspective of 2003, said of Pretty Baby: "It was once shocking and dull.
 Now it's just dull."

 Pauline Kael for The New Yorker called the film "hollowly objective" and "made acceptable by reviewers' assurances that the forbidden subject is handled with good taste."

 As of March 2023, review aggregator Rotten Tomatoes reports that 71% of 28 critics had given the film a favorable review, with a weighted average of 6.88/10.
+Metacritic, which uses a weighted average, assigned the a score of 66 out of 100, based on 10 critics, indicating "generally favorable" reviews.